Senior Citizen Project

 What is the goal of the Project?

-Does the Project make a difference in the lives of these struggling seniors?
+How does the Project make a difference in the lives of our seniors?

 We receive calls from our seniors regularly, letting us know how much they appreciate the groceries we provide to them.
 They are not only grateful for the food they receive, but also for the friendly people who deliver to them, their Secret Pals that provide them with gifts, and the special wishes we are able to grant them.
 Through the wonderful supporters of HSP, we meet their basic needs, but we also meet their emotional ones as well.
 Our seniors love that people care about them; they feel a connection to their community and they know if they need help, they can turn to HSP.
 It is a beautiful gift to be able to share your love with the elderly that have given so much to society but now need help in return.

 “My dear friends, you thoughtfulness over the year has meant so very much to me.
 Not the things you give, but the idea you even give thoughts to one you do not know.
 The deliveries of food always with a smile or even a hug.
 I wish there were words enough to let you know how much it has meant." ~ Mary Jo

 “To Everyone at Humanitarian, I’d like to send my thanks to you for all you do for me.
 I have such a low income and couldn’t make it without your wonderful caring and trying to provide us with the things you do.
 Not only the food, but pet supplies, and all the wonderful other things you do.
 Thank you from the bottom of my heart for your kindness.
 Thank you" ~ Judi